The Best Long-Range Outdoor WiFi Antennas [April 2020]

-Home or office WiFi: it’s incredibly convenient until it’s not.
-We’ve all been there.
-The wireless network is working perfectly fine, and then you move a workstation into the back bedroom and find out that it has no signal, or you add a smart TV to the she shed/man-cave and discover that the “up to 300 feet” part of your router’s range description was, well, let’s just say “highly optimistic”.
+If you’re working from home more often, you’ve probably experienced some network issues from time to time.
+One of the biggest issues is when you run out of your networking area.
+We’ve all been there: the wireless network is working perfectly fine, and then you move a workstation into the back bedroom and find out that it has no signal, or you add a smart TV to your house and discover that the “up to 300 feet” part of your router’s range description was optimistic at best.
 You may just need a few extra feet of coverage area, or you may need to get signal on an outbuilding miles away from your access point.
 Regardless of the scenario, you need a WiFi antenna that can do a better job than the one that came in the box from the cable company.

 A long, narrow beam helps facilitate 24dBi of gain (dBi stands for “decibels relative to isotropic” and is used as an expression of signal gain) and up to full eight miles of added range.
 The 2.4Ghz grid antenna is compatible with Wi-Fi standards 802.11b, 802.11g, 802.11n for fast data transfers up to 150 Mbps, and the 5GHz version uses the 802.11n/a/ac/ac2 standards with speeds up to 1.3 GBPS, and that parabolic grid is made of powder-coated cast aluminum, which makes it extraordinarily weather resistant.
 The horn arm is 14 inches long, and mounting the device on practically anything—from TV antennas, to water pipes, etc.—is incredibly straight-forward.